Nahid Aslanbeigui

 Yam Maayan

-I obtained my Ph.D. in the Economics department at Tel Aviv University, specializing in the history and methodology of economics.
-My doctoral research focused on investigating how rational decision under uncertainty models were implemented within neoclassical economics, exploring the methodological and conceptual shifts they have created in normative concepts.
-During my studies, I was a doctoral fellow at the Safra Center for Ethics at TAU and a visiting fellow at the Center for the Philosophy of the Natural and Social Sciences at LSE.
-In addition to my research, I have a keen interest in the pedagogy of economics and the relationship between methodological perceptions and teaching approaches.
-As a visiting fellow at CHOPE, my current focus lies on the work of mathematical economist Kenneth Arrow.
-My research revolves around Arrow's conceptualization of the social realm, with a specific emphasis on his contributions made after the 1970s.
-I am particularly interested in exploring the relationship between his abstract mathematical work and his practical involvement in concrete policy consultation.
+Yam obtained her Ph.D. in the Economics department at Tel Aviv University, specializing in the history and methodology of economics.
+Her doctoral research focused on investigating how rational decision under uncertainty models were implemented within neoclassical economics, exploring the methodological and conceptual shifts they have created in normative concepts.
+During her studies, she was a doctoral fellow at the Safra Center for Ethics at TAU and a visiting fellow at the Center for the Philosophy of the Natural and Social Sciences at LSE.
+In addition to her research, she has a keen interest in the pedagogy of economics and the relationship between methodological perceptions and teaching approaches.
+As a visiting fellow at CHOPE, her current focus lies on the work of mathematical economist Kenneth Arrow.
+Her research revolves around Arrow's conceptualization of the social realm, with a specific emphasis on his contributions made after the 1970s.
+She is particularly interested in exploring the relationship between his abstract mathematical work and his practical involvement in concrete policy consultation.

 For more on Yam, please read her profile.